mickle-ak/SpecmaticProblems/README.md

 ```

 ---
-## if included file is renamed or moved to another directory, Specmatic backward-compatibility-check interest this non-breaking changes as breaking changes
+## if included file is renamed or moved to another directory, Specmatic backward-compatibility-check interprets this non-breaking changes as breaking changes

 Specmatic's "backward-compatibility-check" does not interpret some non-breaking changes as non-breaking – if included file is renamed or moved to another directory:

-==> **CORRECT in Specmatic 2.7.6**
+==> **CORRECTED in Specmatic 2.7.6**

 rename the included file “includedAsOpenApiDocument.yaml” into (for example) “includedOpenApiDocument.yaml“ and start backward-compatibility-check: ``java -jar specmatic.jar backward-compatibility-check``